2 Kings 15

 2 Kings 15:8-12Zachariah and the End of Jehu's Line

 8In the thirty and eighth year of Azariah king of Judah did Zachariah the son of Jeroboam reign over Israel in Samaria six months.
-9And he did evil in the sight of the Lord, as his fathers had done: he departed not from the sins of Jeroboam the son of Nebat, who made Israel to sin.
+9And he did that which was evil in the sight of the LORD, as his fathers had done: he departed not from the sins of Jeroboam the son of Nebat, who made Israel to sin.
 10And Shallum the son of Jabesh conspired against him, and smote him before the people, and slew him, and reigned in his stead.
 11And the rest of the acts of Zachariah, behold, they are written in the book of the chronicles of the kings of Israel.
-12This is the word of the Lord which he spake unto Jehu, saying, Thy sons shall sit on the throne of Israel unto the fourth generation.
+12This was the word of the LORD which he spake unto Jehu, saying, Thy sons shall sit on the throne of Israel unto the fourth generation.
 And so it came to pass.

 Zachariah is the fourth generation from Jehu - the son of a son of a son of Jehu.
 He reigns for only six months before Shallum assassinates him publicly, "before the people."
 The dynasty of Jehu, which lasted nearly 100 years, ends in violence.
 With his death, God's word given to Jehu is fulfilled: four generations would sit on the throne, no more (2 Kings 10:30).
 After Zachariah, the throne becomes unstable.
 Murder begets murder.
 No king is safe.